ax-va/Learning-Rust-Klabnik-Nichols-2023/rust-summary/collections.md

 Vectors are implemented using generics and can only store values of the same type.
 However, when we need one type to represent elements of different types, we can define and use an enum.

-`Vec<T>` is a growable, heap-allocated vector that stores elements of type `T` in a contiguous block of memory.
+The `Vec<T>` type is a growable, heap-allocated vector that stores elements of type `T` in a contiguous block of memory.
 It provides dynamic resizing, allowing elements to be added or removed efficiently, and supports indexing, iteration, and a variety of useful methods for manipulation.